-In congested areas, experience have shown time and again that AT&T’s Unlimited Starter Plan gets slowed down.
-But the T-Mobile’s Essential plans on the other hand gives you a whooping 50GB data cap.
+In congested areas, experience has shown time and again that AT&T’s Unlimited Starter Plan gets slowed down.
+But the T-Mobile’s Essential plans on the other hand give you a whopping 50GB data cap.

-Point is, after a watching a Football match with thousands of fans, chances are your data speeds will slow down on AT&T but with T-Mobile you have sure 50GB of high-speed data.
+Point is, after watching a football match with thousands of fans, chances are your data speeds will slow down on AT&T but with T-Mobile, you have sure 50GB of high-speed data.

 It’s kinda weird and surprising that the basic unlimited plan of AT&T cost $5 more than the basic unlimited plan of T-Mobile (it should be the other way round).

 In summary, T-Mobile wins this category because they offer better deals for families.
 As with the individual data plans, T-Mobile also provides a better deal for families.
 While AT&T serves up to 5 different family plans, T-Mobile offers just three options.
 Below are the reasons why T-Mobile wins.